SAP-samples/teched2022-DA180/exercises/ex5/README.md

 <br>

 __Step 2 - Import the Germany "Landkreise"-regions shapefile__
-Execute the following lines of python code to import the Germany "Landkreise" regional areas shapefile.
+Execute the following lines of python code to import the Germany "Landkreise" regional areas-shapefile.

 ````Python
 # create dataframe from shapefile for german regions "Landreise"